bigladder/kiva/docs/input-def/output.rst

 Directory
 ^^^^^^^^^

-Directory where snapshots are created.
+Directory where snapshots are created (in same directory as the output CSV file).
 An ordered file name, ``XXXX.png``, identifies each snapshot within a series.
 For example, the 134th snapshot in a series with a directory name of ``Profile`` will be created as ``Profile/0134.png``.

 =============   ==============
 **Required:**   Yes